nulib/meadow/README.md

   - If you need Kibana, you can start it with the stack by running `devstack up meadow kibana`, or separately using `devstack up -d kibana`
 - Create Sequins pipeline, S3 buckets, and database with `mix meadow.setup`
 - Setup/seed the LDAP (see below for instructions)
-- From the `assets` folder, install Node.js dependencies with `cd assets && yarn install`
+- Install Node.js dependencies with `mix assets.install`
 - Back in the `meadow` project folder, start the Phoenix endpoint with `mix phx.server` or `iex -S mix phx.server` if you want to an interactive shell.

 Now you can visit [`devbox.library.northwestern.edu`](http://devbox.library.northwestern.edu) from your browser.